PhilipYip1988/python-notebooks/anaconda/linux/install.md

 # Installing Anaconda

+## Removing Previous Installations

+Anaconda should be installed on a Linux PC that has no previous Python installations outwith the system Python.
+The system Python is preinstalled as part of the Linux Operating system and should be considered as part of the Operating System and not modified by the user.

+If an old Anaconda Installation or an Anaconda based installation such as Miniconda or Miniforge is present these should be removed by deleting their perspective folders.
+Note that deletion of these folders leaves behind a large number of configuration files and often results in problematic settings persisting after a reinstall.
+For best results it is recommended to delete all these configuration files.
+For more details see [Uninstall](./uninstall.md).

 ## System Python

-Beginneers often confuse the system Python with Anaconda.
-The Python preinstalled in Linux is the system Python and should be considered as part of the Operating System.
+Beginneers often confuse the system Python with Anaconda, particularly when Anaconda is installed without being initialised.

 To view system files in the root folder open up File Explorer and select Other Locations: